 The Court date and time listed on your ticket is for your ARRAIGNMENT.
 If you wish to contest the charge against you, you must appear for arraignment unless you have hired an attorney to enter an appearance for you.
 If you are late, a $25 Did Not Appear fee may be added.
-You will have the option of pleading NOT GUILTY and having a pretrial conference, usually that same morning.
+You will have the option of having a pretrial conference, usually that same morning.
 The purpose of the pretrial conference is to give you the opportunity to discuss your case informally with the City Prosecutor to see if you can reach a plea agreement regarding the disposition of the case.
-If you reach a plea agreement with the Prosecutor, you have fourteen days to accept the offer.
-If you do not reach a plea agreement or do not wish to meet with the prosecutor, your case can be set for trial.
-The trial date will be within 90 days of the day that you pled not guilty.
+If you reach a plea agreement with the Prosecutor, you can request a continuance to consider the offer before accepting it.
+If you do not reach a plea agreement, wish to plead NOT GUITLY or do not wish to meet with the prosecutor, your case can be set for two future appearances, a Pretrial Readiness Hearing and trial.
+Both hearings are required in-person hearings.
+The trial date will be within 91 days of the day that you pled not guilty.

 You may request a jury trial in any Fort Collins Municipal Court case involving a traffic or non-traffic MISDEMEANOR.
 A request for a jury trial must be made, in writing, within 21 days after the day you plead not guilty.
 You must also pay a $25.00 jury fee unless that fee is waived by the Court because you are indigent.